How much can ChatGPT really help Computational Biologists in Programming?: Typical Knowledge Based Question Answering

-When someone starts working with a new tool/file format/library/algorithm, he may have some questions regarding the basics.
-We start by asking ChatGPT a couple of questions about Samtools \cite{li2009sequence} and Pysam \footnote{https://github.com/pysam-developers/pysam} (used for manipulating raw BAM and SAM files; such files are obtained after aligning raw reads to a reference genome).
+Working with a new tool/file format/library/algorithm for the first time can be challenging.
+We start by asking ChatGPT a couple of questions about Samtools \cite{li2009sequence} and Pysam \footnote{https://github.com/pysam-developers/pysam} (used for manipulating raw BAM and SAM files which are obtained after aligning raw reads to a reference genome).
 We asked about their use cases and the circumstances when one is preferred over the other.
-ChatGPT gave us accurate and detailed information.
-We then asked it about the Swissprot database \cite{bairoch2000swiss} which is used for protein sequence extraction according to their different properties, and got a nice introduction and diverse use cases from ChatGPT.
+ChatGPT gave us accurate and detailed information (Record S1).
+We then asked it about the SWISS-PROT database \cite{bairoch2000swiss} which is used for protein sequence extraction according to their different properties, and got a nice introduction and diverse use cases from ChatGPT (Record S2).
 While asking such questions, one needs to remember that ChatGPT is a model which was last trained on data of September 2021.
 So, it cannot provide you with appropriate information if you ask it about recent knowledge based affairs.
 When asked about the recent cost of 0.1X whole genome sequencing (WGS), it will tell you to go through relevant websites for the most updated information.
 Also we asked it about the latest version of PSI BLAST tool \cite{altschul1997gapped} (used for protein sequence similarity searching).
-It provided us with an older version information.
-ChatGPT can throw in false details when answering relatively uncommon descriptive questions.
-These details are extremely hard to catch unless one is an expert in that relevant field.
+It provided us information of an older version (Record S3).
+ChatGPT can hallucinate false details when answering relatively uncommon descriptive questions.
+These details are hard to catch unless one is an expert in that relevant field.
 We asked it about the contribution of clonal hematopoiesis (CH) \cite{chan2020clonal} in cell free DNA (cfDNA) based cancer detection.
-It got almost everything right, but said that CH can cause leukemia and myelodysplastic syndromes.
+It got almost everything right, but said that CH could cause leukemia syndromes.
 This is rarely the case in reality.
-Also if you try to perform some fact checking of any answer provided by ChatGPT by asking it to provide relevant references, it will always dodge this question by saying: \textit{``I don't have direct access to current databases or research papers ...''} and will instead provide some possible key words to search with.
-Finally, if you ask a question about some specific statistics, it will avoid giving any specific numbers.
+Also if you ask ChatGPT to provide relevant references of its provided answer, it will dodge this question by saying: \textit{``I don't have direct access to current databases or research papers ...''} and will instead provide some possible key words to search with (Record S4).
+Finally, if you ask question about some specific statistics, it will avoid giving any specific numbers.
 For example, we asked how often copy number variation (CNV) in cfDNA is position specific.
-ChatGPT simply talks about cases where CNV can be position specific.
-This is at least better than spitting out false information.
+ChatGPT simply talks about cases where CNV can be position specific (better than providing false information) (Record S5).